 - Beach safety information

-Our international cooperator's recruitment agency posts thousands of jobs each year, throughout the country.
-They also hire directly as a labor hire agency in the Sydney vicinity.
-They also list positions that could take you to the most beautiful parts of Australia.
+Our partner posts thousands of jobs each year, throughout the country.
+They also hire directly as a labor hire agency in the Sydney vicinity (and to a smaller extent Melbourne).
 Most jobs are low-skill and temporary in nature (warehouse work, hospitality, office temp. jobs, farm work, etc.), allowing you the freedom to work for a few weeks or months and then take time to explore Australia on holiday!
 When you need extra help, friendly staff are available in person (Sydney and Melbourne) or of course by phone and email.

 Many jobs don't require previous experience so don't worry if you haven't worked before.
 If you have applicable experience or specific skills, we do have some jobs that would help boost your resume (e.g., waitstaff and chefs).